 Violations of Probation

 Violations of probation are one of the reasons you need consult with competent council before admitting to any criminal accusation.
 Probation is often offered as a way to settle a criminal case.
-However, a person found to have violated probation can then be sentenced to the maximum sentence allowed for the charge admitted to.
+A person found in violation of probation can be sentenced to the maximum sentence allowed for the charge found guilty of.

 A person found guilty of a criminal offense has a right to appeal the disposition of the case.
 However, an appeal in no longer fought on a level field.
 This is why initially having competent council to represent you is so important.
 I no longer do appeals.
 I can refer you to a specialist for criminal appeals and post-conviction relief.